Pastoral and Ministry Staff

 Nolan went to seminary in his 30s thinking he might end up teaching theology or church history.
 Instead he discovered a love for pastoral ministry, and since 2006 has served churches in New Jersey, North Carolina, and now Tennessee.
 Nolan loves to preach, teach, and lead worship, to build community, and to join with others in discerning what it means to follow Jesus in our time and place.
 He feels profoundly honored when people tell him the truth about their lives.
 At Second Presbyterian Nolan especially appreciates the way this congregation strives to be Christlike in compassion.

 Tennessee is the tenth state Nolan has called home.
 He holds degrees from Princeton Theological Seminary, Drew University, and Houghton College.
-Nolan's diverse interests include music, aviation and space, reading and writing, conversations with friends, and exploring the world.
+Nolan's diverse interests include music, aviation and space, reading and writing, fine conversation, and exploring the world.

 Chandra Allen loves children, has a deep sense of connection to Second, and is excited to begin a new chapter with this church, leading our children and their families in the Peaceable Kingdom and nursery.
 One of her former colleagues described Chandra as an amazing combination of “intellect and heart.”
 She and her husband Harry, who were married here, are now proud parents of three children — Noel, Naomi, and most recently Noah.
 Chandra is a former Young Adult Volunteer and lived in the “tool shed” more than 10 years ago!